IuliiaKonovalova/e-commerce/FEATURES.md

 ![Add Promotion page](documentation/features/personnel/add_promotion/add_promotion_page.png)

 This page is accessible only to the admin.
-It has a form with fields for the promotion name, description, coupon code, discount, start date, end date, and the items that will be included in the promotion.
+It has a form with fields for the promotion name, description, coupon code, discount, start date, end date, and the items included in the promotion.

-When the admin clicks "Cancel" button, the admin will be redirected to the promotions page.
+When the admin clicks the "Cancel" button, the admin will be redirected to the promotions page.

-When the admin clicks "Save" button, the admin will be redirected to the promotions page.
+When the admin clicks the "Save" button, the admin will be redirected to the promotions page.

 ### Edit Promotion Page:

 ![Edit Promotion page](documentation/features/personnel/edit_promotion/edit_promotion_page.png)

 This page is accessible only to the admin.
-It has a form with fields for the promotion name, description, coupon code, discount, start date, end date, and the items that will be included in the promotion.
+It has a form with fields for the promotion name, description, coupon code, discount, start date, end date, and the items included in the promotion.

-When the admin clicks "Cancel" button, the admin will be redirected to the promotions page.
+When the admin clicks the "Cancel" button, the admin will be redirected to the promotions page.

-When the admin clicks "Save" button, the admin will be redirected to the promotions page.
+When the admin clicks the "Save" button, the admin will be redirected to the promotions page.

 ### Create Email Page:

 ![Create Email page](documentation/features/personnel/create_email/create_email_page.png)

 This page is accessible only by personnel.
-It has a form with fields for the email name, Content and coupon code.
+It has a form with fields for the email name, Content, and coupon code.

 The coupon code field is optional.

-When the personnel clicks "Cancel" button, the personnel will be redirected to the emails page.
+When the personnel clicks the "Cancel" button, the personnel will be redirected to the emails page.

-When the personnel clicks "Save" button, the personnel will be redirected to the emails page.
+When the personnel clicks the "Save" button, the personnel will be redirected to the emails page.

 ### Categories Page:

 ![Categories page](documentation/features/personnel/categories/categories_page.png)

 This page is accessible only to the personnel.
-It has categories table with all categories.
+It has a categories table with all categories.

-However, only admin is able to delete categories.
+However, only the admin can delete categories.

 The following image shows the categories table for managers: